-Women Caring for the Land(SM)
+Women Caring for the Land

-The program is successful, popular, and in increasing demand among both women landowners and agency partners such as NRCS and the Iowa Department of Natural Resources.
+Women Caring for the Land (WCL) is designed to serve women farmland landowners who are interested in learning more about conservation.
+The program is in increasing demand among both women landowners and agency partners such as NRCS and state departments of natural resources.

 Here you will find many of the resources and learning activities used in Women Caring for the Land meetings, a calendar of upcoming meetings, and information on how you can host a meeting.
 Enjoy!

 This online home for Women Caring for the Land and the WCL Curriculum Manual is our effort to share the methodology, rationale, and some of the activities and resources we use with the broader conservation outreach community.

 By our best estimates women now own or co-own close to 50% of the farmland in the US.
 A large portion of those women are over the age of 65, and an increasing number are single owners, who may not have had much say in farm management decisions in the past.

 We know through our work with women landowners over the past 15 years that you have strong conservation values, and want your land farmed sustainably into the future by a young farm family.
 We can help you achieve those goals.

 Women value women-only meetings with their peers.

 “Learning circles” are peer-to-peer meetings in which every women’s knowledge and expertise is of value.
 You are the expert on your own farmland — even if you don’t have all the answers yet!